19 Different Types of Penguins Explained

 12. Gentoo Penguin

-Among the different types of penguins, Gentoo is the third largest penguin species after the emperor and king penguin.
+Among the different types of penguins, Gentoo is the third largest species after the emperor and king penguin.
 It also belongs to the genus Pygoscelis, a close relative of the Adélie penguin.
 It attains a maximum weight of 8.5 kg and a maximum height of 35 inches.

 The most distinctive attribute of this penguin is the wide white stripe stretching like a bonnet at the top of its head, making it look like it’s wearing a pair of white headphones.
 They also possess a bright orange-colored bill and a relatively long tail.

-Their diet consists exclusively of Antarctic krill but also feeds on other crustaceans and fish.
-Sea lions, killer whales, and leopard seals often prey upon them while many seabirds steal their eggs.
+Their diet consists exclusively of Antarctic krill, but also feeds on other crustaceans and fish.
+Sea lions, killer whales, and leopard seals often prey upon them, while many seabirds steal their eggs.

-Like most penguins, they also live in large breeding colonies in either rocky, sandy, or grassy locales.
+Like most penguins, they live in large breeding colonies in rocky, sandy, or grassy locales.
 The Gentoo penguin can be found on several sub-Antarctic islands, including the Falkland Islands and South Georgia in the southern Atlantic Ocean and the Kerguelen Islands in the southern Indian Ocean.

 The IUCN lists its conservation status as “least concern” because of its relatively stable and large population.